This article was last updated on January 17 , 2021

-In previous articles I have spoken about investment options for American, British and other expats.
-How about for Canadian expats?
+That is after speaking in previous articles about investment options for American, British and other expats.

 Before beginning this article I should mention that I am not a tax-advisor, merely I am familiar with tax-efficient investing vehicles.

 This article is long.
-For the time poor that are looking for advice as an expat, you can email me – [email protected]
+For the time poor that are looking for advice as an expat, you can email me – email@example.com, use the WhatsApp function below or this page.

 For those that prefer video content, I have summarized the article below: